 A mixed-income, multi-ethnic, intergenerational organization of diverse institutions that unites our community.
 We build collective power to eliminate injustice through bold and innovative community organizing.
 We accomplish this through developing grassroots leaders and acting together to effect change.

-Founded and run by Rabbi Benay Lappe, SVARA is dedicated to the serious study of Talmud in a queer and progressive environment (the kind of setting the rabbis who created it were creating), and co-creates the S & M Bet Midrash with us.
+Founded and run by Rabbi Benay Lappe, SVARA is dedicated to the serious study of Talmud in a queer and progressive environment (the kind of setting the rabbis who created it were creating).

 Come connect, engage and be inspired by our warm and vibrant Jewish community of 20’s & 30’s.
 Join us for social, recreational, cultural and holiday programs and events.
 Meet new friends, discover new interests and experience more of Chicago.
 More information can be found on Facebook here and by contacting Shayna Jensky at: [email protected] or

 Mishkan has a growing number of fabulous teachers around the city who each bring their own unique, out-of-the-box, truly inspiring approach to Judaism, who are available to be reached for a face-to-face meeting, a life-cycle events or for classes.
 Curious?